At the very end of Europe westward, Brittany is the Celtic part of France,

 What is not included but recommended for the experienceAccomodation and car

-Five Keywords that best describe the experience / photographerArts, mystics, Brittany, photography, Celtic
+Five keywords that best describe the experience you will haveArts, mystics, Brittany, photography, Celtic

 Camera equipment used by photographerEos 5D, MarkII, 50mm, 1,4, Nikormat, 50mm, 1,4